py4dstem/py4DSTEM/README.md

 Analysis of 4D-STEM data can involve significant amounts of data processing.
 A growing number of excellent studies devoted to untangling these complex datasets in the most useful ways can be found in the literature, demonstrating 4D-STEM based mapping of everything from strain to local magnetic fields to non-spectroscopic composition maps and much more.
 At this stage, these works tend to operate on the scale of individual datasets, demonstrating the principles and requisite machinery for new forms of 4D-STEM data analysis.
-However, maximizing the impact of these tools to answer the broadest possible array of scientifc questions requires both accessibility and scalability.
+However, maximizing the impact of these tools to answer the broadest possible array of scientifc questions requires accessibility, scalability, and reproducibility.
-In light of the size of the data and the complexity of its analysis, these both represent significant challenges.
+In light of the size of the data and the variety and complexity of approaches to its analyses, these represent significant challenges.

 ### How does py4DSTEM help?